 Summer 2013, 2015

 WR100, Writing Seminar, Space and Time: Common Fall 2009, 2010, 2011

 Sense & Beyond

 The finale of the project-based projectile motion lab for introductory mechanics course at Wellesley College.

-I continue to participate in outreach activities, the most recent one being a visit to the Harvard Summer Academy, where I talked to high-school students about relativity and electromagnetism, and shared the story of my own path to becoming a physicist.
+I continue to participate in outreach activities, the most recent one being a visit to the Harvard Summer Academy, where I talked to high-school students about relativity and electromagnetism, and shared the story of my own trajectory through academia.